 An EKG showed an abnormal wave pattern.
 Immediately following, the medical machine went into high gear.
-A cardiologist quickly re-examined the EKG and checked the lab results.
+A cardiologist, called in for consultation, quickly re-examined the EKG and checked the lab results.
 He was quite confident that she had a significant blockage, one that would require a stent.
-In fact, he had pin pointed exactly which one of the 3 major arteries supplying the heart was involved.
+In fact, he had pinpointed exactly which one of the 3 major arteries supplying the heart was involved.
 She signed the required consent paperwork and was prepped for an immediate heart catheterization.

-After the procedure, he called me with surprise.
+After the procedure, the cardiologist called me, the designated contact, with surprise.
 Her arteries were completely clean… normal.
 She had absolutely no plaque or narrowing at all.

-He gave her a diagnosis of coronary artery spasm and placed her on nitroglycerin, a common medication used for patients with this condition.
-Follow up tests showed no damage to the heart muscle and he concluded that she had not suffered a heart attack after all.
+The cardiologist gave her a diagnosis of coronary artery spasm and placed her on nitroglycerin, a medication often used to treat this condition.
+Follow up tests showed no damage to the heart muscle.

+But, I had questions.
 Why did she have coronary artery spasm?
 I was concerned for her as well as for myself.
-I had been having similar symptoms, increased burping and a vague discomfort in my chest, but had ignored them.
+I had been having similar symptoms, but had ignored them.
 Did I also have coronary artery spasm?

-After her diagnosis, I discussed my symptoms with my integrative physician who intuitively suspected that I may have a magnesium deficiency.
-He recommended that I take a mineral supplement.
+After discussing these symptoms with my integrative physician, he intuitively suspected that I may have a magnesium deficiency and recommended I take a mineral supplement.
 It made sense.
-In fact, I had woken up with a “Charley Horse” a few nights earlier, a condition also associated with decreased magnesium.
+A few nights earlier, I had woken up with a “Charley horse”, a condition also associated with decreased magnesium.
 Arteries can also spasm because their walls contain muscle.
-My discomfort subsided within a day after taking the new supplement.
+My discomfort subsided within the same day I started taking the new supplement.

-Increase your ingestion of foods containing minerals.
+- Increase your ingestion of foods containing minerals.
 Bananas, avocado, chocolate and others have higher levels of magnesium.
-Although grains may have higher levels of magnesium, they are too often sprayed with glyphosate prior to harvest, so either eat organic grains, or take them off this list until conventional farming techniques change.
+Although grains should have higher levels of magnesium, conventional grains are now often sprayed with glyphosate prior to harvest.